adhocore/fast/README.md

 ```

 In other OS, you can do something equivalent to above.
 The idea is `chrome` command should point to **Chrome Browser**.

+---
+### Other projects
+My other golang projects you might find interesting and useful:

+- [**gronx**](https://github.com/adhocore/gronx) - Lightweight, fast and dependency-free Cron expression parser (due checker), task scheduler and/or daemon for Golang (tested on v1.13 and above) and standalone usage.
+- [**urlsh**](https://github.com/adhocore/urlsh) - URL shortener and bookmarker service with UI, API, Cache, Hits Counter and forwarder using postgres and redis in backend, bulma in frontend; has [web](https://urlssh.xyz) and cli client